edamontology/edamontologyDocs/technical_details.rst

 Concept deprecation
 -------------------
 *   EDAM uses numerical identifiers to uniquely identify concepts.
 These identifiers will persist between versions: a given identifier and URI are guaranteed to continue identifying the same concept.
 This does **not** imply names (terms), definitions and other fields will remain constant, but they will remain true to concept.
 *   Concepts that are deprecated will also persist; they will not be removed and will maintain their identifier and URI.
+A replacement concept, or suggested replacement is given for all deprecated concepts.

 edamontology.org
 ----------------
-The _edamontology.org_ site provides content negotiation with respect to the desired media type (_i.e._ format, _e.g._ HTML, OWL, _etc._).
-This applies also to the [URIs](guidelines_annot.html#URIs) of EDAM concepts that are in this way dereferencable, concise, and stable.
+The *edamontology.org* site provides content negotiation with respect to the desired media type (*i.e.* format, *e.g.* HTML, OWL, *etc.*).
+This applies also to the URIs of EDAM concepts that are in this way dereferencable, concise, and stable.
 Alternatively to requesting the format in the HTTP header, users can retrieve the desired content from a web browser by inserting _?format=<desiredformat>_ query into the URL.